IGSN/igsn.github.io/metadata.md

 # IGSN -> Dublin Core Cross-walk #

-The Mapping of IGSN Descriptive Metadata elements to Dublin Core elements should be used to serve Dublin Core metadata through the Allocating Agents' [OAI-PMH](../oai) services for harvesting by generic clients, e.g. [Geonetwork Open Source](http://www.geonetwork-opensource.org/).
+All OAI-PMH harvesters know how to process Dublin Core metadata.
+The Mapping of IGSN Descriptive Metadata elements to Dublin Core elements provides a cross-walk to serve Dublin Core metadata for harvesting if IGSN catalogues by generic clients, e.g. [Geonetwork Open Source](http://www.geonetwork-opensource.org/).
 More detail can be found in the [documentation of IGSN OAI-PMH services](../oai).